smiirl/smiirl-custom-samples/samples/PUSH_NUMBER_EXAMPLES.md

 ## PHP

 - [basic push](/samples/php/basic_push): update a number by an API call.
-- [roll a dice](/samples/php/dice): html dice to draw a number at random.
+- [roll a dice](/samples/php/dice): html dice to display a number at random.

 ## python